wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-python-create-deploy-flask-app.md

 Python virtual environment.
 Created during deployment if a compatible virtual environment doesn't already exist on the app.
 Packages listed in requirements.txt are pip installed, but pip will skip installation if the packages are already installed.

-The next 3 sections describe how to proceed with the web app development under 3 different environments:
+The next 3 sections describe how to proceed with the web site development under 3 different environments:

 - Windows, with Python Tools for Visual Studio
 - Windows, with command line
 - Mac/Linux, with command line

-## Web app development - Windows - Python Tools for Visual Studio
+## web site development - Windows - Python Tools for Visual Studio

 ### Clone the repository